Efficient Hamiltonian learning from Gibbs states: The lower bound on dS

-In the remainder of this section we establish some notation and recall some basic facts about Gibbs states.
-Let $\mathcal{H}$ be the physical Hilbert space of a system, and assume that $\dim\mathcal{H}<\infty$.
-Write $\mathcal{A}$ for the algebra of all linear operators on $\mathcal{H}$.
-As a rule, we will use lowercase letters to denote elements of $\mathcal{A}$, ie. operators acting on the physical Hilbert space (this will be to differentiate them from operators on the GNS Hilbert space which we introduce in later sections).
-We will denote the adjoint of an operator $a\in \mathcal{A}$ by $a^*$.
+In this section we begin by introducing Theorem \ref{thm:dS} and derive the matrix EEB inequality as a consequence.
+We defer all proofs in this section to Appendix \ref{sec:proofs}.
+Let $\mathcal{H}$ be the Hilbert space of a quantum system, and assume that $\dim\mathcal{H}<\infty$.
+Let $\mathcal{A}$ be the set of all operators on $\mathcal{A}$.
+As a rule, we will use lowercase letters to denote elements of $\mathcal{A}$.
+We will denote the adjoint of an operator $a$ by $a^*$.
+We say a mixed state represented by a density matrix $\rho$ is \textit{faithful} if the matrix $\rho$ is invertible.
+Let $\rho$ be such a state.